 Warwickshire 11 Plus

 There are five grammar schools remaining in Warwickshire.
-There is also one “bilateral” school, Ashlawn School in Rugby, which provides 90 selective places and 190 non-selective places.
+There is also one “bilateral” school, Ashlawn School in Rugby, which allocates 12% of it’s admission number (256) based on academic ability.

 Admissions are co-ordinated by Warwickshire County Council.